Icing (ice hockey): History

 After some teams in need of a line change (player substitution) began deliberately icing the puck to stop play, and as part of a group of important rule changes following the 2004–05 NHL lockout, the NHL supplemented the icing rule prior to the 2005–06 season by not allowing the offending team to substitute players before the next faceoff, except to replace an injured player, when the goaltender must return to the net following an icing call.
 This change was made in an effort to speed up game play by reducing icing infractions, as well as to encourage teams to work the puck up the ice rather than taking the opportunity to rest their players.
 In some junior leagues (such as the WHL), the offending team is permitted to substitute players after an icing only if the puck was shot from the neutral zone (between the defensive blue line and the red line).
 If the violation occurs in the defensive zone, substitution is prohibited.
 Regardless, in all situations, if icing is called, and then a penalty is assessed that changes the on-ice strength of either team (from 5 on 5 to 5 on 4, for example), the offending team may substitute.

-The NHL began using hybrid-icing rules in the 2013–14 season, after several decades of using touch icing.
+The NHL began using hybrid-icing rules in the 2013–14 season, after several decades of using touch icing, following the career-ending injury of Joni Pitkänen where he crashed against the boards when competing for the icing call.
 The IIHF also switched to hybrid after the conclusion of the 2014 World Championship.

 On June 13, 2017, USA Hockey adopted a rule change that eliminated the shorthanded icing exception.
 The rule change establishes that when a shorthanded team ices the puck a subsequent icing infraction will be enforced; play will stop and a face-off will occur in the offending team's zone.
 The rule change is effective starting with the 2017–18 regular season, impacting 14U and younger age groups.